 Physics is crucial to understanding everything from the smallest subatomic particles to the largest galaxies, and challenges how we view things as abstract as existence.
 And it has led the way on everything from curing cancer to developing clean energy technologies.

-And at CU Boulder, the Department of Physics is ranked as one of the best in the world, with its graduate program ranked #14 in the nation, according to the most recent U.S. News and World Reports rankings.
+And at CU Boulder, the Department of Physics is ranked as one of the best in the world, ranking #9 in the United States and #13 in the world, according to the most recent rankings from the Academic Ranking of World Universities.
+The graduate program, in particular, ranks #14 in the nation, according to the most recent U.S. News and World Reports rankings.
 Additionally, the atomic, molecular and optical graduate specialization is ranked #2, and the quantum graduate specialization is ranked #6, by the same metrics.

 For interested undergraduates, the department offers three different plans of study depending on interests:

 Plan I: This plan is primarily for students planning graduate work in physics.

 Plan II: This plan is for students desiring either an interdisciplinary or an applied physics program.
 The interdisciplinary program includes a combination of a physics major with a focus in another area such as astrophysics, atmospheric sciences, applied mathematics, biophysics, chemical physics, computer science, environmental sciences, geophysics, philosophy and history of science and pre-medicine.
 The applied physics program includes a focus on applying physics to a field such as biotechnology, optics, and electronic devices.